 This will be sent out often to where directors would identify themselves as such and request that they check no extra taxable income has been overlooked.

-There is no mandatory need to reply, but if not, then you may well be storing up trouble for the future.
 If you do not reply, then HMRC will be in contact again and if its deadline has been missed, then this may lead to higher penalties being charged.
 HMRC requests that the Certificate of Tax Position is completed, but this again is not a legal requirement.
 It may be that you choose to send a letter, rather than the Certificate, outlining your position in detail, particularly if there are more complex circumstances.
 An expert adviser can provide guidance on how to draft this and the information it should contain.

 Contacting HMRC by letter could also be better than simply making a disclosure via the online disclosure facility –